meilisady/handwritingCursiveRecognition/README.md

 # ✍️ Handwriting Recognition with EMNIST

-This project is a deep learning-based application that recognizes **handwritten cursive characters** using the **EMNIST ByClass** dataset.
+This project is a application that recognizes **handwritten cursive characters** using the **EMNIST ByClass** dataset dan CNN.
 It supports preprocessing, segmentation, and classification of handwritten input via a Streamlit web app interface.

 ---